Pulsar110/DiversitySimulator/README.md

 Utilities
 - Neighborhood vector metrics
-    - BinaryDiversityUtility: 1 if one of its neighbours is a different type than itself, 0 otherwise.
+    - BinaryDiversityUtility: 1 if one of its neighbours is a different type to itself, 0 otherwise.
-    - DifferenceCountDiversityUtility: Count the number of neighbours with different type than itself.
+    - DifferenceCountDiversityUtility: Count the number of neighbours with different type to itself.
-    - TypeCountingDiversityUtility: Count the number of different types in the close neighborhood without counting its own type.
+    - TypeCountingDiversityUtility: Count the number of different types in the neighborhood without counting its own type.
-    - SchellingSegregationUtility: The fraction of its neighours that are the same type than itself.
+    - SchellingSegregationUtility: The fraction of its neighours that are the same type to itself.
 If there is a threshold, then it is a binary value indicating whether the fraction is larger than the threshold.
     - AntiSchellingSegregationUtility (not used): The fraction of its neighours that are not the same type than itself.
-    - EntropyDivertiyUtility: The entropy of the neighbours type distribution.
+    - EntropyDivertiyUtility: The entropy of the type distribution in the closed neighbourhood.

 ### Experiments
 - Setups